GioCer73/Link_Prediction_PlosOne/README.md

 3. The ADO-file "c_ml_stata.ado" calls Python scripts performing the different classifiers (learners) estimated in the paper.
 These scripts have extension ".py" and are all contained into the "Python_learners" folder.
-You must cut and paste these python scripts into the Stata sub-directory "ado/plus/py".
+You must cut and paste these Python scripts into the Stata sub-directory "ado/plus/py".
 For example, in my Mac, this is the name of the directory:
    "/Users/cerulli/Library/Application Support/Stata/ado/plus/py"

-IMPORTANT: if you do not know where your Stata plus directory is located, you must type the command:
+IMPORTANT: if you do not know where your Stata "ado\plus" directory is located, you must type the command:
 . sysdir
 and you will know the correct path.